NikolaiKhilkovsky/calculator-simple/README.md

 # My calculator

-The simple online calculator on http://calculator.nikko.pp.ua
+The simple online calculator with React.js on http://calculator-simple.nikko.pp.ua